lblod/vendor-data-distribution-service/README.md

   perform the copying of data to the vendor graph.
 As these queries can become costly, you could configure them to run on Virtuoso directly.
 Not to be confused with `MU_SPARQL_ENDPOINT`.
+* `SPARQL_ENDPOINT_HEALING_OPERATIONS`: <em>(optional, default:
+  "http://virtuoso:8890/sparql")</em> the SPARQL endpoint for the queries that perform the healing. <strong>Note: this defaults to Virtuoso directly!
+These operations are not supposed to cause delta-notifier messages and are supposed to run as fast as possible.</strong>
 * `MU_SPARQL_ENDPOINT`: <em>(optional, default:
   "http://database:8890/sparql")</em> the regular endpoint for SPARQL queries.
 * `LOGLEVEL`: <em>(optional, default: "silent", possible values: ["error",